MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-D-Pipeline-Safety/part-195-Transportation-Hazardous-Liquids-Pipeline/subpart-F-Operation-Maintenance/section-195.444.md

-##### § 195.444 CPM leak detection. #####
+##### § 195.444 Leak detection. #####

-Link to an amendment published at 84 FR 52296, Oct.
-1, 2019.
+(a) *Scope.* Except for offshore gathering and regulated rural gathering pipelines, this section applies to all hazardous liquid pipelines transporting liquid in single phase (without gas in the liquid).

+(b) *General.* A pipeline must have an effective system for detecting leaks in accordance with §§ 195.134 or 195.452, as appropriate.
+An operator must evaluate the capability of its leak detection system to protect the public, property, and the environment and modify it as necessary to do so.
+At a minimum, an operator's evaluation must consider the following factors—length and size of the pipeline, type of product carried, the swiftness of leak detection, location of nearest response personnel, and leak history.

-Each computational pipeline monitoring (CPM) leak detection system installed on a hazardous liquid pipeline transporting liquid in single phase (without gas in the liquid) must comply with API RP 1130 (incorporated by reference, *see* § 195.3) in operating, maintaining, testing, record keeping, and dispatcher training of the system.
+(c) *CPM leak detection systems.* Each computational pipeline monitoring (CPM) leak detection system installed on a hazardous liquid pipeline must comply with API RP 1130 (incorporated by reference, see § 195.3) in operating, maintaining, testing, record keeping, and dispatcher training of the system.

 [Amdt.
-195-62, 63 FR 36376, July 6, 1998, as amended by Amdt.
-195-99, 80 FR 188, Jan.
-5, 2015]
+195-102, 84 FR 52296, Oct.
+1, 2019]